lose power

 Cons:

-The Volcano Stove must be used outside because it uses propane, wood, and charcoal.
-I guess it’s really not a con, but I want to make sure you realize it’s perfect for cooking outside only.
-Some people may think they are a bit pricey, but I see it this way, it can use three different types of fuel.
-Until you run out of fuel this is a great stove option.
+The Volcano Stove must be used outside because it utilizes propane, wood, and charcoal.
+I suppose it’s not a con, but I want to ensure you’re aware that it’s perfect for cooking outside only.
+Some people may think it’s a bit pricey, but I see it this way: it can use three different types of fuel.
+As long as you have fuel, this is a great stove option.

 What can I cook on a Volcano Stove?